Click here for information on the required Health Assessment before the first day of school.

 If there are more students than seats available, a lottery will be conducted.
 Each applicant will have lottery form with their name and grade.
 The selection process will be by random drawing.
 Cards for siblings of current instructional personnel will be drawn separately and first, followed by cards for siblings of students enrolled in the previous school year.
 Then cards will be drawn by grade, beginning with kindergarten, until all available seats are filled.
 In the case of multiple birth siblings, only one card with the last name representing the multiples will be placed in the lottery.

+All students accepted in the lottery must turn in an official enrollment packet by March 31st to save their seat.
+The packet must include, at minimum, verification of NC residence, official application, birth certificate (kindergarten only),and transcript (high school only).
 Students who actually report for class the first three days of school determine our official enrollment.
 Both new enrollees and returning students must report for classes the first three days of their respective start dates in order to be considered officially enrolled.